 All You Need Is a Track Saw

-How to break down plywood and other sheet goods efficiently, accurately, and without a tablesaw.
+Learn how to break down plywood and other sheet goods efficiently and accurately without a tablesaw.

 Synopsis: Accurate cuts on a track saw require a thoughtful sequence.
 This article shows an efficient method, including tips for setup, squaring up the plywood, and making rip cuts and crosscuts.